Listed Share Registry Services

 The portal utilises the latest technologies to allow clients to access their key information quickly and accurately.
 Intuitive and secure, our registry and employee equity plan software provides real-time detailed information including register snapshots, key alerts and access to a number of detailed reports.

 How is an annual general meeting (AGM) conducted?Under the Corporations Act 2001 (Cth), an AGM is a mandatory yearly meeting for all listed companies and public companies with more than one member.
 Proprietary companies (i.e. private companies) are not required but may choose to hold an AGM.
 The AGM acts as a forum for companies and their shareholders to share information, have discussions and participate in decision-making.
 Depending on the company, AGMs can be run physically, at a physical venue, virtually, through a live stream, or hybrid, a combination of both.

 Do I need a vendor to run my annual general meeting (AGM)?While you can run an AGM internally, many businesses hire a vendor to run their annual general meeting.
-An external vendor can provide companies with a seamless, secure and independent service.
+An external vendor can provide companies in Australia with seamless, secure and independent AGM services.
 They can assist in all aspects of conducting an AGM, from meeting technology to proxy voting and counting, ensuring that you are well prepared to run a smooth AGM.